nystudio107/seomatic/README.md

 	    }
 	}) %}

 ...and SEOmatic will output 3 `og:image` tags, one for each image in the array.
+Because of the way that Twig handles arrays, you **must** include every field in the array when doing a `set` or `merge`, otherwise the fields you exclude will not exist.

 You can also change them all at once like this using the Twig [set](http://twig.sensiolabs.org/doc/tags/set.html) syntax: